pscdasilva54/gcdata/README.md

-Means and standard deviations of the magnitude (norm) of the values from the accelerometer after some signal filtering and gravity removed.
+Means and standard deviations of the magnitude (norm) of the values from the accelerometer, after some signal filtering and gravity removed.

 meantbodyaccmagmean
 meantbodyaccmagstd

-Means and standard deviations of values from the accelerometer after some signal filtering, of the magnitude (norm) of the gravity.
+Means and standard deviations of values from the accelerometer, after some signal filtering, of the magnitude (norm) of the gravity.

 meantgravityaccmagmean
 meantgravityaccmagstd

-Means and standard deviations of values from the accelerometer after some signal filtering, of the magnitude (norm) of the Jerk signals.
+Means and standard deviations of values from the accelerometer, after some signal filtering, of the magnitude (norm) of the Jerk signals.